Events / Webinars

 Kim Leadbeater MP queues behind the Speaker’s Chair to present her Private Member’s Bill on Assisted Dying for First Reading, 16 October 2024. © House of Commons

-Join us for an online discussion (via Zoom) as we explore the intricacies of the parliamentary process behind the Assisted Dying Private Member’s Bill - properly called the Terminally Ill Adults (End of Life) Bill.
+You can still purchase a recording of this online discussion, which explored the intricacies of the parliamentary process behind the Assisted Dying Private Member’s Bill - properly called the Terminally Ill Adults (End of Life) Bill.

 • Sir David Natzler, former Clerk of the House of Commons;